mdn/content/files/en-us/web/javascript/reference/global_objects/set/index.md

 ## Description

 `Set` objects are collections of values.
 You can iterate through the elements of a set in insertion order.
+The insertion order corresponds to the order in which each element was inserted in to the `Set` by the `Set.prototype.add()` method.
 A value in the `Set` **may only occur once**; it is unique in the `Set`'s collection.

 The specification requires sets to be implemented "that, on average, provide access times that are sublinear on the number of elements in the collection".
 Therefore, it could be represented internally as a hash table (with O(1) lookup), a search tree (with O(log(N)) lookup), or any other data structure, as long as the complexity is better than O(N).